 If you are a full or part-time member of staff for whom teaching or co-ordination of academic courses is a substantial part of your job, and are interested in research that will lead to significant developments in the curriculum or your teaching practice (including content, delivery method and/or assessment practice), you may be eligible for the above grants.

-Further details on the application process are available by emailing email@example.com
+The application form can downloaded from here and further details on the application process are available by emailing email@example.com

 Matariki Network of Universities Travel Award

 Applications are invited for the University of Otago's Matariki Network of Universities’ (MNU) Travel Awards.
 The purpose of these awards is to enable academic staff at the University of Otago to meet with colleagues from MNU member universities to develop and/or enhance collaboration.
 That collaboration can be research or teaching/curriculum related.
 The Travel Awards are to be used in addition to regular conference or RSL funding, with the additional funding enabling a visit to an MNU partner that would otherwise not have been funded through either conference or RSL monies.
-Further information regarding the MNU, member institutions and its objectives, is available at www.matarikinetwork.com
+Further information regarding the MNU, member institutions and its objectives, is available at matarikinetwork.org

 A proposal should accompany the application, detailing the purpose of the visit, whether or not there is already an existing collaborative relationship with the person(s) to be visited, the nature of the collaboration, confirmation that you have the appropriate conference/ RSL approval and evidence of who you will be meeting with at the MNU institution(s) you intend to visit (e.g. letters of invitation).
 An indicative budget (including quotes from one of the two University-approved travel agents, stipend, hotel, shuttle/ car hire and insurance costs etc) and timeframe should also be provided.
 Please note that the Travel Awards do not allow for contributions to the cost of international airfares but rather are to assist staff with the travel costs specifically related to visiting MNU partners.